East Bridgewater, Massachusetts: Religion

 The Catholic Church of Saint John the Evangelist is located on Central Street and works in collaboration with St Ann's church in West Bridgewater.

 Transportation

 Route 18 is the major north–south route through town, passing through the town center.
 Route 106 also passes from east to west through the southern part of town, and Route 104 clips the southern corner of the town before ending at Route 106 near the Halifax line.
 Route 27 also clips the northeastern corner of town, and Route 14 passes through this part of town as well.
 There is no freeway in the town; Route 24 passes through the neighboring towns to the west.

-A short stretch of the Middleborough-Lakeville line of the MBTA's commuter rail passes through the western section of town.
-There are stops in neighboring Bridgewater and Brockton, as well as stops along the Kingston-Route 3 line in Hanson and Halifax.
-There is no airport in town; the nearest national air service is Logan International Airport in Boston.
+A short stretch of the Fall River/New Bedford Line of the MBTA Commuter Rail passes through the western section of town, with the nearest stops in neighboring Bridgewater and Brockton, as well as stops along the Kingston-Route 3 Line in neighboring Hanson and Halifax, all providing service to Boston.
+While there is no airport in town, the nearest national air service is Logan International Airport in Boston.